 Happily, when I googled “gender neutral pronouns,” I mainly got articles like the one from CNN above.
 I had to give Google a little more direction to find what I’m about to talk about, but if you want to avoid mentions of misgendering and general nastiness, I’d stop reading here.

 Much like the recent drama surrounding gender neutral bathrooms (don’t even get me started), the increased use of neutral pronouns in everyday life is a polarized issue.
+Employees have started fighting for their co-workers and employers to respect their pronouns to, predictably, mixed success.

 Weirdly, although one person walked away from their settlement feeling “safe” and the other felt they needed to resign, both these cases happened in Oregon, where there it’s legal to classify yourself as non-binary and nearly 30 percent of people describe themselves as liberal.
 The fact that one of the settlements ended in actual change in policy and the promise of gender neutral bathrooms is a positive step, but it would be unrealistic to expect everyone to suddenly change their behavior overnight, which is good, because people aren’t doing that.
 (Here comes the aforementioned general nastiness.)